When the mind’s eye is blind: why do some people lack mental imagery?

 When you tried to picture your best friend, did your mind’s eye make a vivid picture?
 If so, it might be helpful for you to know that this ability can help you handle the demands of current and future situations.
 Think you might rather have aphantasia?
 Don’t fret!
 As we have seen, mental imagery is not fundamental to live your everyday life.
 Besides, you are likely equipped with a great alternative set of strategies to solve problems – and you might be less prone to developing imagery-related mental illness!

-This blog was published on the Leiden Psychology Blog in 2020.
+This blog was published at the Leiden Psychology Blog.